robtweed/qewd-jsdb/IRIS.md

 These ports will be used by QEWD's Web Server

-# Preparing the EC2 Image
+# Preparing IRIS for QEWD-JSdb

 Once the EC2 instance is up and running, you need to:

 - change your IRIS *_SYSTEM* user password
 - enable the C Callin interface
+- add Routine Mapping for the *mgsql* routines used by QEWD-JSdb

-The easiest way to do both steps is to start the IRIS System Management Portal.
+The easiest way to do these steps is to start the IRIS System Management Portal.
 The first time you start this, you'll be forced to change the password for the *_SYSTEM* user.

-Make sure you change it, for now, to *secret123*
+**IMPORTANT**: Make sure you change it, for now, to *secret123*

 Next, navigate the System Management Portal menus as follows: